brian90191/blog/README.md

 It provides the discussion and recommendation for each post on blog.

-And I added the visit counter for posts.
 ## 3.leancloudin

 <https://leancloud.cn/>

-Show and automatically count visited amount for every posts.
+I added the visit counter for posts to show and automatically count visited amount for every posts.